Mihăilești

 Mihăilești is a town located in Giurgiu County, Muntenia, Romania.
-It administers three villages: Drăgănescu, Novaci and Popești.
+It administers three villages: Drăgănescu, Novaci, and Popești.
 It officially became a town in 1989, as a result of the Romanian rural systematization program.

 The town stands beside the river Argeș, which at this point is dammed, forming a lake about 5 km long.
-It was created as part of the Danube–Bucharest Canal project and feeds a hydro-electric plant.
+The lake was created as part of the Danube–Bucharest Canal project and feeds a hydro-electric plant.